JeffreyZhao/wind/README.md

         });
     }

-which means the <code>innerAsync</code> method would be compiled each time <code>outsideAsync</code> method called.
-That would be a performance code.
+which means the <code>innerAsync</code> method would be compiled each time <code>outsideAsync</code> calls.
+That would be a performance cost.
 So please DONOT put an Jscex function into another - until the problem being fixed.

 ### Language support: